tomascordero/safety-exit/readme.txt

 2. Back end configuration of the button

 == Changelog ==
+1.5.0:
+	- New: Added the ability to hide the button on mobile.
 1.4.4:
 	- Fixed: Merged PR#1 to add support for bedrock hosted Wordpress sites.
 1.4.3: